oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf.md

 The semantics/requirements as they relate to SLPF arguments:

 * insert_rule:
-    * The value MUST be immutable - i.e. the identifier assigned to an access rule at creation must not change over the lifetime of that rule
+    * The value MUST be immutable - i.e., the identifier assigned to an access rule at creation must not change over the lifetime of that rule

-    * The value MUST be unique within the scope of an Openc2 Producer and an Openc2 Consumer- i.e. the value MUST map to exactly one deny <target> or allow <target> for a given instance of an SLPF
+    * The value MUST be unique within the scope of an Openc2 Producer and an Openc2 Consumer- i.e., the value MUST map to exactly one deny <target> or allow <target> for a given instance of an SLPF

 * directionality:
     * Entities that receive but do not support directionality MUST NOT reply with 200 OK and SHOULD return a 501 error code